netzstrategen/wordpress-shop-analytics/README.md

 - Navigation across the shop
 - Checkout steps and details

 In order to collect the data to be sent to Google Data Layer, `shop-analytics` builds adds data attribute fields into hidden `<div>` and `<span>` elements.
-This is done during the building and rendering of the page, relying on diverse WoooCommerce hooks ([see code](https://github.com/netzstrategen/wordpress-shop-analytics/blob/5b410895b76599adf24ada7feac5733c71c42c95/src/Plugin.php#L50)).
+This is done during the building and rendering of the page, relying on diverse WooCommerce hooks ([see code](https://github.com/netzstrategen/wordpress-shop-analytics/blob/5b410895b76599adf24ada7feac5733c71c42c95/src/Plugin.php#L50)).
 E.g.

 On single product view ([see code](https://github.com/netzstrategen/wordpress-shop-analytics/blob/5b410895b76599adf24ada7feac5733c71c42c95/src/WooCommerce.php#L379))
 ```html